Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/Motor & Driver.rst

     :lines: 66-76
     :dedent:

 Subfunction drawFan(float angle) is used to draw a three-blade fan, based on an initial angle.
 And the angle between each two blades is 120°.
-Changing the value of “angle” can make the fan rotate to different angles.
+Changing the value of "angle" can make the fan rotate to different angles.

 .. literalinclude:: ../../../freenove_Kit/Processing/Sketches/Sketch_09_1_1_Motor/Sketch_09_1_1_Motor.pde
     :linenos: